pyomeca/pyomeca/docs/contributing.md

 If you need to make more changes, you can make them in your branch, add them to a new commit and push them to GitHub.
 The pull request will be automatically updated.

-!!! note "PR Checklist"
+!!! info "PR Checklist"

     Let's summarize the steps needed to get your PR ready for submission.

-    0. **Use an isolated Python environment**.
+    1. **Use an isolated Python environment**.

-    1. **Properly test your code**.
+    2. **Properly test your code**.
 Write new tests if needed and make sure that your modification didn't break anything by running `make test`.

-    2. **Properly format your code**.
+    3. **Properly format your code**.
 You can verify that it passes the formatting guidelines by running `make lint`.

-    3. **Push your code and create a PR**.
+    4. **Push your code and create a PR**.

-    4. **Properly describe your modifications** with a helpful title and description.
+    5. **Properly describe your modifications** with a helpful title and description.
 If this addresses an issue, please reference it.